BillReyor/ShodanDiscordIntegration/README.md

 3. The bot will send a random msg containing a link to the Discord webhook (adjust the timing) per hour
 4. The msgs will contain: host's IP address, city, and country and a link to the Shodan hosted image(s).
 5. App will ensure that no duplicate request are sent to the channle
-6. App will proceed to exhaust the contents gathered from the quesy until finished
+6. App will proceed to exhaust the contents gathered from the query until finished
 7. Next steps ?